ejarzo/movementwithoutborders.com/README.md

 - Judson Memorial Church
 - 55 Washington Square South, New York, NY

-The event is free and open to the public.
-Lunch served!
-Suggested admission $20 at door
+The event is free and open to the public -- Suggested admission $20 at door